-Acceptable Use Statement (STAFF)
+Internet Acceptable Use Statement (STAFF) - (Reference 43 in policy reference folder)

 The computer system is owned by the school and is made available to staff to support and enhance their professional role in education.
-The school's Acceptable Use Statement has been drawn up to protect all parties - the students, the staff and the school.
+The school's Internet Acceptable Use Statement has been drawn up to protect all parties - the students, the staff and the school.